gleicon/restmq/README.md

 *count* element on the sample response above.

 The *key* is a unique key that represents this very particular element on the server.
-It's used to identify elements on operations like ``delete``.
+It's used to identify elements on operations like delete.

 ### Delete